ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 # How to solve
 ## Analytics Commander
 This one is used everywhere in the application, but it only sends data and does not interact with the UI.
 We do not have to wait for data to be returned from the API.
 In this case, we can use a Lazy Loading library like Dagger.
-Then, in a thread, access to the instance and send the call.
+Then, in a background thread, access to the instance and send the call.
 Doing that, the initialization is async and once the object created, send the data without being tied to the UI.

 ## UserPreferences
 Maybe the more complicated, is tied to the first ``Activity.
 We should split the data needed on the first page from the one needed later.
-This service should be initialized the sooner (App.onCreate), in a thread, and accessed in the first Activity and update the UI once you get the data needed.
+This service should be initialized the sooner (App.onCreate), in a background thread, and accessed in the first Activity and update the UI once you get the data needed.
 Then if we still see problems, it can be useful to create a gson custom type to avoid the reflection.

 ## UIUtils
-It's a particular case; we do not need it right away but it should still be initialized in the onCreate but as a low priority thread.
+It's a particular case; we do not need it right away but it should still be initialized in the onCreate but as a low priority background thread.
 This instance will be ready when we will need it, on the second screen.

 # SumUp
 So we have seen how to profile our startup time and extract the biggest problems.
 It's now time for you to solve them.
 As a side note, we should always keep track of it and lucky us, it's also something you can setup on the NimbleDroid website for free (ow and I'm not linked to NimbleDroid, it's just a useful tool).
 This way we can keep an eye on builds after builds, check if we are correctly using new libraries and don't impact too much our users.